asia-codeing/Team-Profile-Generator/README.md

   ### To run the app:
   * open the terminal.
-  * make sure you are in the right directory. in the command line type node followed by the name of the file, like the command bellow:
+  * make sure you are in the right directory.
+  * In the command line type node followed by the name of the file, like the command bellow:

   ```
   node index.js